nashrulmalik/fe03-social-links-profile/README.md

 ### What I learned

-Apply this globally will make your life easier
+Apply this CSS globally will make your life easier
 ```css
 * {
     margin: 0;